|VoxSolaris: The Voice of the Sun|

 The usual method of converting DC to DC at another voltage is to use a switch mode converter of some description.
-Such a device can be designed to supply a fixed or variable voltage output, accept a fixed or variable input and if need be, handle several inputs and outputs at the same time.
-The flexibility of a switch mode converter is perfect for many applications including the two we are most interested in, electric cars with or without a range extender and off grid power solutions.
-The problem for us was the efficiency.
-A good design would get of the order of 95 percent efficiency which sounds very good but that still means, to state the obvious, that you are paying a toll of 5 percent for the sake of having the correct voltage.
-In an electric car 5 percent of the range would be lost and that could make the difference between needing to fire up a generator and not doing so.
-And in an electric car it seemed particularly wasteful.
+Such devices can be designed to supply a fixed or variable voltage output, accept a fixed or variable input and if need be, handle several inputs and outputs at the same time.
+The flexibility of the switch mode converter is perfect for a very wide range of applications.
+The efficiency however falls short, and this can matter in high power applications.
+A good design will have an efficiency of the order of 95 percent.
+That is still a toll of 5 percent for the sake of having the correct voltage.
+In an electric car 5 percent of the range would be lost and that could make the difference between a straight drive home or a half-hour diversion to a charging station.

-In an electric car with a permanent magnet DC motor the speed is controlled purely by setting the voltage.
-The accelerator sets the required torque and thus the required current.
-The required voltage at any given time will be that needed to overcome back emf (proportional to speed) plus that needed to give the required current on the basis of the ohmic resistance of the curcuit as a whole.
-In a typical arrangement a fixed voltage battery feeds a switch mode converter which by means of rapid switching, would charge short term energy stores (i.e. capacitors).
-Then the required voltage, calculated every 10 milliseconds or so from a reading from a sensor on the accelerator, would be assembled again by rapid switching, from the charged energy stores.
+In an electric car with a DC motor, speed is ultimately controlled by setting the voltage.
+Accelerator position sets the required torque which in turn sets the required current.
+At any given time the required voltage will be that needed to overcome back emf (directly proportional to current speed), plus that needed to give the required current on the basis of the ohmic resistance of the curcuit as a whole.
+In a typical arrangement a fixed voltage battery feeds a switch mode converter which by means of rapid switching, charges short term energy stores (inductors and capacitors).
+Then the required voltage, calculated every 10 milliseconds or so from a reading from a sensor on the accelerator, is assembled, again by rapid switching, from the charged energy stores.

-But in an electric car we already have stores in the form of battery cells so we only need to assemble the output.
-To ensure even discharge, the cells would have to switched in on a rotating basis.
+But in an electric car we already have charged energy stores in the form of battery cells so we can cut out the middleman and assemble the output directly.
+With this approach, half the switching is bypassed and in the half that remains, the hysteresis losses that bedevil the inductors and capacitors of the switch mode converter are essentially eliminated.
+For discharge leveling, cells are switched in on a rotating basis.
+While switched out, the cells can be individually tested.
+When the voltage of a cell falls below a safe threshold it is excluded from further dischage but cell-wise testing also facilitates superior battery management.
+Regular testing provides a picture of cell deterioration over time and cells can be excluded altogether if they fail to accept charge efficently.
+This contrasts sharply with batteries comprising a fixed number of cells connected in series where, depending on the type of cell used, one 'dead' cell can seriously undermine the performance of the battery as a whole.
 The output voltage is granular as it is essentially always a multiple of the cell voltage but for an electric car with a high voltage motor this granularity is inperceptable.
-With this approach, one half of the switching, the energy stores and the associated resistive losses with their rapid charge/discharge, are eliminated.
-This cut the toll to 2 percent or less and provided a means by which cells could be voltage tested while rotated out allowing superior battery management.
-When the output voltage of a cell falls below a safe threshold it is excluded from further dischage but cell-wise testing also facilitates superior battery management.
-Regular testing provides a picture of cell deterioration over time and cells can be excluded from charging use if they fail to accept charge efficently.
-This contrasts sharply with batteries comprising a fixed number of cells connected in series where, depending on the type of cell used, one 'dead' cell can seriously undermine the performance of the battery as a whole.

 The Retro Experiment

-By assembling the output from cells rather than short term energy stores of the switch mode converter, much less switching takes place.
+By assembling the output voltage directly from battery cells rather than the very short term energy stores of the switch mode converter, much less switching takes place.
 Instead of switching at 20KHz or more, switching only takes place every 10 milliseconds in response to the accelerator sensor readings.
-And in most cases, when a cell is switched in it is left in for many 10 milisecond cycles at a time.
-The slower switching rate did little to improve the effeciency of the voltage assembly process.
-The The power transistors still exhibited the characteristic voltage drop and consumed much the same power.
+And although the cells are rotated, they are generally left switched in for many 10 milisecond cycles at a time.
+Slower switching did not improve the effeciency of the voltage assembly process as the power transistors still exhibited the characteristic voltage drop and consumed much the same power.
 But in the slower switching, of one of our committee members with a self confessed mistrust of electronics and of in-car electronics in particular, saw an opportunity to add a manual overide to the otherwise completely computer controlled system.
 At his request we benchmarked the transistors against solenoid operated mechanical switches that were switched on by a pulse and switched off by a pulse, rather than relays that are energized throughout the on phase.
-To our surprise, the switches performed better than we expected.
-The switches took too long to switch (about 1 millisecond) which looked horrible on the oscilloscope and distracted power output.
-But in terms of electrical efficiency, this ultra-retro experiment comfortably beat the transistors.
-The member's motion for a manual overide was voted out but experiments involving combinations of mechanical switches and power transistors are continuing.
+To our surprise, the switches performed far better than we expected.
+They took too long to switch (about 1 millisecond) which looked horrible on the oscilloscope and detracted from power output.
+But in terms of electrical efficiency, the switches comfortably beat the transistors.
+Experiments involving combinations of mechanical switches and power transistors are continuing.
 The current format is to have one power transistor between the power pack and the motor.
 This can be switched on and off to use the motor inductance as a means of reducing granularity and as a means of protecting the switches from sparking.
 The approach works better with large format cells as there are two switches per cell.
 Assuming large format cells the unit is smaller, weighs less and costs less than a switch mode converter.